xPaw/SteamID.php/README.md

 echo $s->ConvertToUInt64() .
 PHP_EOL;
 ```

+Also see [`VanityURLs.php`](/VanityURLs.php) for parsing any user input including URLs.
+If you're going to process user input, `SteamID::SetFromURL()` is all you need to use.

 ### SteamID normalization

 If you run some website where users can enter their own SteamIDs, sometimes you